asvyazhin/CSS-guideline/README.md

 </div><!-- /product -->
 ```

-## Id and classes for Javascript
+## IDs and classes for JavaScript

-Id and class attributes are intended to work only with Javascript should not receive any decoration styles and always should be prefixed with 'js-'.
-For example:
+Id and class attributes are intended to work only with JavaScript should not receive any decoration styles and always should be prefixed with 'js-'.

+_Example:_

 ```html
 <div class="product js-product-collapsible">